Ready to talk about your DBaaS needs? Meet with us. Win a Tesla.* .

 Apache Cassandra is a distributed NoSQL database created at Facebook and later released as an open-source project in July 2008.

-Cassandra delivers the continuous availability (zero downtime), high performance, and linear scalability that modern applications require, while also offering operational simplicity and effortless replication across data centers and geographies.
-It can handle petabytes of information and thousands of concurrent operations per second, enabling organizations to manage large amounts of data across hybrid and multi-cloud environments.
+Cassandra delivers the continuous availability (zero downtime), high performance, and linear scalability that modern applications require, while also offering operational simplicity and effortless replication across multiple data centers and geographies.
+It can handle petabytes of information and thousands of concurrent operations per second, enabling organizations to manage large amounts of structured data across hybrid and multi-cloud environments.

 Apache Cassandra vs. traditional relational databases